 Before the appointment, make a list of:

-• Key personal information, including your level and type of physical activity and whether you've increased training recently
+• Key personal information, including your level and type of physical activity, and whether you've recently been training more.

 For stress fractures, basic questions to ask your doctor include: